Azure/azure-sdk-for-java/README.md

 ## Other Azure SDKs

-These other Azure Java SDKs, that are not currently in this repository, can be found as follows:
+These other Azure SDKs for Java, that are not currently in this repository, can be found as follows:

 * [Azure Batch SDK for Java](https://github.com/azure/azure-batch-sdk-for-java)
 * [Azure Data Lake Store Client for Java](https://github.com/Azure/azure-data-lake-store-java)